shuoyuanxu/AprilSlamCPP/Readme.md

 ### Localization

 Localization utilizes prior knowledge of relatively accurate landmark positions.
+It is worth noting that the localization algorithm, **if disabled 'using prior landmarks'**, is capable of performing **real time SLAM**.
 Various optimization techniques and strategies can be employed to balance accuracy and efficiency, which will be discussed in detail in the following sections.

 ## Table of Contents